 (This Statute is a 'Queen-in-Council' statute - see section 2 (2) of Statute IV.)

-29. The aim of this Part is to settle or redress individual grievances promptly, fairly, and so far as may be, within the division, faculty, school, department, or other relevant area by methods acceptable to all parties.
+41. The aim of this Part is to settle or redress individual grievances promptly, fairly, and so far as possible, informally and within the division, faculty, school, department, or other relevant area by methods acceptable to all parties.